-New Bill – now ESHB 1791, is to continue aviation expansion work, with no expiration date, with some improvements and a lot of the same potential for misleading forecasts, bias reporting and hand-picked aviation-favoring members.
+New Bill – ESHB 1791, after some amendments, is to continue aviation expansion work, with no expiration date, with some improvements and a lot of the same potential for misleading forecasts, bias reporting and hand-picked aviation-favoring members.

 ESHB 1791 Scheduled for a Public Hearing in the Senate Transportation Committee on Tuesday, March 21 at 4:00pm.
 [Read here and participate.]